calzonelover/CMS_DC_ANOMALY/README.md

 Minsky cluster consists of 4 nodes of GPU (each node contains 4 NVIDIA Tesla P100-SXM2-16GB) and a single CPU node called "ibmminsky-n" and "ibmminsky-head" sequentially.
 These machine provide an optimized environment configuration which we highly recommend to use their preinstalled conda virtual-environment as the following step.

-Here are the step to use this machine and running the example script (In the following step, we are using only one node of GPU machine because one of them contains 4 Tesla GPU which already more than we need for this work)
+Here are the step to use this machine and running the example script (In the following step, we are using only one node of GPU machine because one of them contains 4 Tesla GPU which more than we need for this work already)

-1) Make sure that you already got an access (please contact cms-PPD-conveners-DQM-DC@cern.ch in case you need it and include a short description of your use case) and connection for the machine is only possible from the cern net
+1) Make sure that you already got an access (please contact cms-PPD-conveners-DQM-DC@cern.ch in case you need it and include a short description of your use case) and connection for the machine is only possible from cern net
 2) Remote access to one of GPU machine
     ```console
     [yourusername@lxplusxxx ~]$ ssh yourusername@ibmminsky-1